 The Level 2 Referee course has been designed to take into account the more advanced aspects of refereeing.
 The course consists of:

-- Practical & Written/or Oral Assessment ( The practical assessment involves 20 hours of practical refereeing ; assessments will take place during this time)
+- Practical & Written/or Oral Assessment ( The practical assessment involves on field refereeing ; assessments will take place during throughout the season)

 Upon completion of the Face-to-face component of the course, the candidate will qualify as a ‘Referee in Training’ which enables them to referee the relevant age groups for a period of 18 months.
 During this time the candidate is required to undergo practical & written/oral assessments.
 If the candidate is deemed competent they will be officially accredited as a Level 2 Referee.